 How Long Does Treatment Take?

 This question is particularly important if you have a tight timeframe.
 Say your wedding is in eight months, or you have another important event coming up.
 It’s good to know how long your treatment will take.
 Treatment time somewhat depends on your condition’s severity, but it can also vary between companies.

-- Uses a frosted, textured plastic that better matches your tooth surfaces
+- Uses a frosted, textured plastic that matches your tooth surfaces.

-- Scallops their aligners to match your gum line
+- Scallops their aligners to match your gum line.

-- Reasonably stain resistant
+- Reasonably stain resistant.

-- Uses a frosted, textured plastic that better matches your tooth surfaces
+- Use a frosted, textured plastic that matches your tooth surfaces.

-- Reasonably stain resistant
+- Reasonably stain-resistant.